return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/mvm/sta_h.rst

 rate_n_flags
     Rate at which Tx was attempted.
 Holds the data between the Tx response (TX_CMD), and the block ack notification (COMPRESSED_BA).

+lq_color
+    the color of the LQ command as it appears in tx response.

 amsdu_in_ampdu_allowed
     true if A-MSDU in A-MPDU is allowed.